arpan-bhowmick9/JGraph/README.md

 # JGRAPH

-JAVA package for Graph Algorithms
+JAVA package for Graph Algorithms.
+Documentation will be updated soon.

-# Prerequisites :
+## Prerequisites :

 JAVA 8 (JDK and JRE)

-#Author
+##Author

 Arpan Bhowmik (@arpan-bhowmick9)